Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 There are also a few pitfalls to avoid when you hike in a group.

 See if you can find yourself in any of the descriptions of group hiking below.
-Each link will take you to more information about that style of hiking.

 "You drive to the trailhead, I'll buy dinner on the way home", or how to share the logistics and expense of hiking with a hiking friend.